Kansas Pacific Railway: History

-Although the railroad had intended originally to build only as far west as Fort Riley, citizens in Denver in the Colorado Territory, eager to be connected to the national network, lobbied furiously to extend the Union Pacific lines to reach their city.
 In 1868, the U.S. Congress enacted a law that was signed by President Andrew Johnson to build a second-phase extension of the line to the Rocky Mountains, with the intention of continuing past Denver through the Rocky Mountains to the Pacific, to compete with the Union Pacific main line.
 No funds were granted for the construction, however, a situation made more dire by the general collapse in railroad investments following the end of the American Civil War.